zgiovane/Marketing-Profile-Visualizations/README.md

 Data that was utilized for this research can be found here: https://archive.ics.uci.edu/ml/machine-learning-databases/adult/adult.data
+Note that is wanting to run the code the user may need to install the libraries to the local machine utilizing the following command below: <br> `pip install -library-`

 ## INTRODUCTION
 This report presents an analysis of demographic factors influencing income levels, leveraging data provided by the U.S. Census Bureau.
 In collaboration with XYZ Corporation, this project aims to support UVW College in developing targeted marketing strategies to enhance enrollment by identifying potential students through income-level indicators.